Clarence Johnson & Eunice Iwen Community Foundation for Arthur, ND

 Organizations applying for grants from the Community Foundation for Arthur must meet the following guidelines:

-- Grants will be limited to those organizations and/or projects that provide a direct service or benefit to the Arthur area as determined by the Advisory Board.
+- Grants will be limited to those organizations and/or projects that provide a direct service or benefit to the Arthur area as determined by the Advisory Board (defined as the Northern Cass School District).

 - Grants will made only to those organizations designated as a government entity or a non-profit, tax exempt group under IRS code 501(c)(3).